x04000/BatchCompiler/README.md

 # BatchCompiler
 Simple Batch/Bash Compiler (from Batch/Bash to C++) |
-You can compile de file .cpp if you want
+You can compile de file .cpp if you want for convert to .exe (Windows) or Linux